higham/latex-tips/readme.md

 LaTeX Tips
 ===========

-A document aimed at relatively new $\LaTeX$ users, giving tips on how to avoid making common errors.
+A document aimed at relatively new LaTeX users, giving tips on how to avoid making common errors.

 Contents